MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-system-center-configuration-manager.md

 Make sure to complete the following requirements as well:

-- Enable internet access for your client devices so they can authentiate Office 365 ProPlus after installation.
+- Enable internet access for your client devices so they can activate Office 365 ProPlus after installation.
 - The computer running the Configuration Manager console requires IE 11 or greater and needs internet access via HTTPS port 443.
 The Office 365 Client Installation Wizard uses a Windows standard web browser API to open https://config.office.com.
 If an internet proxy is used, the user must be able to access this URL.
 - Add the following sites to the Trusted Sites list if you have Enhanced Security Configuration enabled for IE (which is enabled by default on Windows Server): https://*.office.com and https://*.officeconfig.msocdn.com